ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### ii.
 By Continent

-To investigte which continents has the highest or the lowest percentage of population infected with covid, I developed and executed the follwoing SQL query.
+To investigate which continents have the highest or the lowest percentage of population infected with COVID-19, I developed and executed the following SQL query.

 ```sql
 SELECT